-Customers Bank’s Ascent Money Market Savings Account is currently offering an impressive rate of 0.60% APY, launching it to the top of our list.
+Customers Bank’s Ascent Money Market Savings Account is currently offering a rate of 0.50% APY.
 In order to earn the high APY, though, there is a minimum deposit required of $25,000, and it’s worth noting that balances below $25,000 do not earn interest.
-This rate is only available for new money, and is only available for online accounts.
+This rate is available only for new money and online accounts.

 3. Veridian Credit Union – 0.60% APY, $100,000 minimum to earn APY

 Veridian Credit Union’s tiered money market account is currently featuring a robust rate of 0.60% on funds between $100,000 and $249,999.
 If you have at least $250,000 to deposit, you could score an even higher rate of 0.75% APY.

 Membership to Veridian Credit Union is open to anyone who opens a Member Equity Savings Account for $5.

 4. Federal Savings Bank – 0.60%, $100,000 minimum to earn APY

 Federal Savings Bank boasts a noteworthy APY of 0.60% on balances of $100,000 or greater for its money market account.
 A minimum deposit of $1,000 is required to open this account, and balances below $100,000 will earn a lower APY.
 Interest for this account is compounded and credited on a monthly basis.

 Headquartered in Chicago, Federal Savings Bank offers its products to consumers nationwide, online.

 5. CFG Bank – 0.59% APY, $25,000 minimum to earn APY

 Maryland-based bank CFG Bank is currently offering the highest APY on a jumbo money market account.
 The Online CFG High Yield Money Market account comes with a 0.59% APY.